 As I mentioned earlier, websites are increasingly focused solely on customer acquisition.
 Hence the need for deeper analysis of broader analytics on websites.

-For this basic and indispensable Google tool Analytics is not enough.
+For this basic and indispensable tool, Google Analytics is not enough.
 Increasingly, there is a need to more accurately track user behavior on the site in order to optimize the site even better.
-So the analytics expands to include things like:
+So analytics is expanding to include things like:

 - session recording

 - scroll depth Pages

 With this data, it is easier to make a change decision because you have evidence that a certain section or color is not producing results in terms of number of customers.

 A modern approach to the theme of the site also applies to the content that will be on it.
 In this regard, it is important to create content that encourages the user to accept the offer.
 Thus, the so-called benefit language is used, and the elements are highlighted in such a way that they represent what the user will receive when interacting with the company.

 Another useful element in this aspect is the company blog, which is also a good feature of modern websites.
 Content creation is not only about being open to users' needs and sharing the information they need, but also about driving traffic to a website from search engines.